kristofzerbe/grunt-resource2json/README.md

 # grunt-resource2json

-> Converting RESX into JSON for [jquery-lang](github.com/Irrelon/jquery-lang-js) and other localization tools, which depends on JSON.
+> Converting resource files (RESX) into JSON for [jquery-lang](github.com/Irrelon/jquery-lang-js) and other localization tools, which depends on JSON.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`